proto-mvp/SimpleWeatherApp/README.md

 - Built in Dark theme support from Jetpack Compose.
 However to make it 100% right, there would be a need to refine the colours of the app.

-- Some UI tests would be easy to add